 Merchants are solely responsible for maintaining and securing their products and or furnishings.
 The use of space heaters, irons, hot water kettles and other high-wattage electrical equipment is strictly prohibited.
 A&F may request that certain equipment not be used at its own discretion.
 A&F is not obligated to repair any damage to products and or furnishings on the premises nor is the Market responsible to replace any lost, damaged or stolen items.

 (4) Cancellation Policy.

 Artists & Fleas will not refund, transfer, or issue credit to Merchant of the Space Rental Fee after it has been paid for by Merchant for the Bay Area market.
-In the event of a California State or Marin County mandated closure of non-essential retail business due to the COVID-19 pandemic, Artists & Fleas will issue a refund for any unused dates or pro-rated portion of dates thereof.
+In the event of a California State or Alameda County mandated closure of non-essential retail business due to the COVID-19 pandemic or other pandemic or act of G-d, Artists & Fleas will issue a refund for any unused dates or pro-rated portion of dates thereof.
 Refunds will be issued via Square.

-We operate rain or shine but if the field conditions are not conducive to the market or the forecast guarantees rain-out conditions, we will postpone the market via email no later than 6 AM Saturday morning.
-If the market is postponed due to rain, it will occur the following weekend, February 6th, from 11-5PM.
+We operate rain or shine but if the conditions are not conducive to the market or the forecast guarantees rain-out conditions, we will postpone the market via email no later than 6 AM Saturday morning.

 (5) Licenses and Business Practices.